tejasvedak/Socially/README.md

 # Socially

-Real - Time Chat Application using React on the front end and with NodeJS + Socket.io web socket library on the back end.
+Real - Time Chat Application using React on the front end with NodeJS and Socket.io web socket library on the back end.